stymo/xpy-50/src/stats/README.md

 The Structure parameter determines how tones tones 1 and 2 (and 3 and 4) are connected.
-Structure 1 means that there is no connection, other structures combine tones either within a ring modulator or gain booster.
+Structure 1 means that there is no connection, other structures combine tones in various wasy with either a ring modulator or gain booster.

 As shown below, the vast majority of patches in the dataset use structure 1.
 This means that in most cases, the tone number (1-4) assigned to each tone is